Florida Keys Holidays Sizzle with Sparkle and Warmth

 FLORIDA KEYS — Sunny, breezy subtropical holidays in the Florida Keys & Key West are filled with warmth and good cheer throughout the 125-mile-long island chain.
-From Key Largo to Key West, the 2022 holiday season features spirited events such as lighted boat parades, historic inn tours, only-in-the Keys frivolity, sparkling waterfront celebrations and other island festivities.
+From Key Largo to Key West, the 2022 holiday season features spirited events such as lighted boat parades, holiday markets, historic inn tours, only-in-the Keys frivolity, sparkling waterfront celebrations and other island festivities.

 Select Keys holiday events are outlined below, while additional Florida Keys & Key West events can be found at fla-keys.com/calendar.

 Through Dec.
 31: Harbor Walk of Lights.
 Key West.
 The Harbor Walk of Lights at the Key West Historic Seaport stretches along the harbor past Greene, William and Margaret streets to the Key West Ferry Terminal.
 Attractions include a 20-foot-tall Fishing Buoy tree, a 16-foot Nautical Christmas tree and a Key West Lobster Trap tree.
 Visit keywestchristmas.org.

 Through Dec.
 31: Key West Holiday Fest.
 Key West.
 A merry range of celebrations during the island city’s busy holiday season includes lighting of the Harbor Walk of Lights and Holiday Historic Inn Tours.
 Visit keywestholidayfest.com.